 How to Make Pumpkin Turnovers

 There is really not much to these pumpkin turnovers.
-You really just mix the pumpkin, and spiced, and then fill each square you cut out with a small amount of filling.
+You really just mix the pumpkin with the spices, and then fill each square you cut out with a small amount of filling.

-Pinch the corners together into a triangle shape (a little filling will escape) and place on your baking sheet.
+Pinch the corners together into a triangle shape (a little filling will escape), crimp with a fork and place on your baking sheet.

-Once they are all filled, bake for about 15 minutes and then glaze them with some icing.
+Once they are all filled, bake for about 15-17 minutes and then glaze them with some icing once cooled.